haochenheheda/SwiftNet/README.md

 # SwiftNet
-Implementation of SwiftNet:Real-time Video Object Segmentation.
+The official PyTorch implementation of SwiftNet:Real-time Video Object Segmentation, which has been accepted by CVPR2021.

 ## Requirements